 Whitelisting is a tool that helps to protect business computer networks.
 Whitelisting effectively compliments other security measures like having anti-virus software or a firewall.
 In essence, whitelisting is the inverse of blacklisting.
 Blacklisting would allow software until it is blocking for malicious activity.

 Perhaps a way to think of this would be a host at a birthday party.
-Is the question that is the host allowing everybody until there’s a reason not to let them inside the party?
+Is the host allowing everybody until there’s a reason not to let them inside the party?
 That’s backlisting.
 Or, is this an invite-only party where the host only allows people once they have verified the invitation?
 That’s whitelisting.

 Whitelists are usually customized and not standard for every enterprise.
 The network administrator customizes whitelists based on the enterprises’ infrastructure.
 A classic example of this is YouTube, where the company has tailored whitelists for YouTube Kids to an age-appropriate video segment rather than YouTube’s common suggestions.